DerekCall/classification/proposal.md

 #### Tools:
-* I will use pandas to continue with data exploration as well as modeling.
+* I will use Python to continue with data exploration as well as modeling.

 #### MVP Goal:
-* A minimum viable product will be classifying an MVP based on a season of work.
+* A minimum viable product will be classifying ALL-NBA level players based on a season of work.